Goal Setting: The More Specific, the Better

 - What steps will you be taking in order to reach your desired end?
 If you develop a specific, written plan for the achievement of your goal, you have a road map!

-For more information, take a look at this link.
+For more information about the importance of being specific and committing goals to writing, take a look at this link.

 Important Considerations for Goal Setting